lebpac/lebpac.github.io/evans-lake.md

   📋 Register here, starting at 7 pm on May 11th
 </div>

-Heads-up: Evans Lake can only accommodate _95 people_, so register early to get a spot.
+Evans Lake can accommodate _only 95 people_, so register early to get a spot.

 Once you register, you'll receive a confirmation email from the organizing committee within 48 hours.
 Payment by _Interac_ e-Transfer is then due within one week.
 Please send the e-Transfer to: